madeline-scyphers/Procyon-Wiki/docs/Factions/Lost Legion.md

 Most Hegemony [[./index|Factions]].

 ## Situation
 The 1st Legion—the Hegemon’s private guard—rebelled when the current Hegemon ascended.
 They protect a young girl heir to the last Hegemon whom they hope to reinstate.
-They plan to capture the head of the [[./Church of Stellar Flame|Church of Stellar Flame]] and convince her to bless the girl
+They plan to capture the head of the [[./Church of Stellar Flame|Church of Stellar Flame]] and convince her to bless the girl as required.